Parsl/parsl/docs/userguide/usage_tracking.rst

 Feedback
 --------

-Please send us your feedback at Parsl-devel@ci.uchicago.edu.
+Please send us your feedback at parsl@googlegroups.com.
 Feedback from our user communities will be useful in determining our path forward with this in the future.
 We do ask that if you have concerns or objections, please be specific in your feedback.
 For example, while saying "Our site has a policy against sending such data" is good information for us to know in the future, a link to such a policy would be even better.